-- A dummy argument not present must not be referenced or defined. - A dummy procedure not present must not be invoked. - A dummy argument not present must not be supplied as an actual argument corresponding to a nonoptional dummy argument, except in a reference to the PRESENT intrinsic function.

-A dummy argument not present may be supplied as an actual argument corresponding to an optional dummy argument.
+- A dummy argument not present must not be referenced or defined.
+If it is a type for which default initialization is specified for some component, the initialization has no effect. - A dummy procedure not present must not be invoked. - A dummy argument not present must not be supplied as an actual argument corresponding to a nonoptional dummy argument, except in a reference to the PRESENT intrinsic function. - A dummy argument not present may be supplied as an actual argument corresponding to an optional dummy argument.
 In this case, the latter dummy argument is also considered to be not present.